eshaben/mkdocs-plugins/docs/minify.md

 ## 🔹 Usage

-Enable the plugin in your `mkdocs.yml` with all available options:
+Enable the plugin in your `mkdocs.yml` with with any of the available options as needed:

 ```yaml
 plugins: